A dental emergency can totally derail your day.

 Read on for more information about common dental emergencies, and different options we can provide to help you resolve your emergency.

 Pain has a way of changing your priorities.
-That’s why even for patients who may otherwise put off going to the dentist, when something is hurting it’s time to make the call.
+Even if you’re someone who usually puts off going to the dentist, when something’s hurting it makes you pick up the phone.
 We encourage all of our patients not to wait if they notice things are starting to hurt.
 Unfortunately, it’s just not possible to predict how or when your dental pain may get worse.

 Dental pain is often caused by bacteria, and as we often tell our patients, your bacteria is as alive as you are.
 This means that over time, the bacteria might be: